Fakir Musafar: Illness and death

 In May 2018, Loomis announced on his website that he was suffering from terminal lung cancer.
 He died on the morning of 1 August 2018.
 His death was initially announced in a public Facebook post by his wife Cléo Dubois, and later confirmed by an obituary in Artforum.

+Criticism

+Modern primitivism has been suggested as cultural appropriation and misrepresenting or "bundling" cultures together in a "primitive" setting, including modern primitive "adornment," with many adherents of modern primitivism believing criticisms of this movement are based largely on the views of Roland Loomis rather than the culture as a whole.

 Tributes

 The Leather Archives and Museum, founded in 1991, once featured an exhibit about Musafar.
 In 1993, he received the Steve Maidhof Award for National or International Work from the National Leather Association International.
 In 2019, he was inducted into the Leather Hall of Fame, and he is also an inductee of the Society of Janus Hall of Fame.
 UC Berkeley's Bancroft Library and the Association of Professional Piercers also have large archives of his work in photography, published writings, workshops, and BodyPlay magazines.
 His memorial bench in Byxbee Park in Palo Alto reads "Body is the door to Spirit".

+He is the subject of the documentary A Body to Live In, directed by Angelo Madsen.